rossana87/Project_1/README.md

 This was the first JavaScript project of the Software Engineering Immersive course at General Assembly.

 Snake is a single-player game where the player earns points by guiding the snake to eat food randomly placed on the game board.
-Every time the snake eats the tail grows and the speed increases.
+Every time the snake eats, the tail grows and the speed increases.
 The game is over if the snake hits the walls of the board, or itself.

 ## Brief